-Bleeding heart vine is a twining evergreen shrub or vine.
+Clerodendrum thomsoniae, commonly called bleeding heart vine, is a twining evergreen shrub or vine.
 It usually blooms during the warm months and provides showy white flowers with dark red corollas giving a striking contrast.
 The foliage is smooth-edged, oval and 6 inches long.
 A common houseplant in cooler locations.

 Watch for mealybugs and spider mites.